Abdominal Imaging Contact:

 Musculoskeletal Imaging Fellowship

-The musculoskeletal imaging fellowship provides advance training in interpretation of musculoskeletal radiography, ultrasound, CT and MT, as well as performance of musculoskeletal intervention, including arthrography, CT and ultrasound-guided bone/soft tissue biography.
-The fellowship covers all aspects of orthopaedic imaging; including trauma, oncology and sports medicine, and also rheumatologic imaging..
+The musculoskeletal imaging fellowship provides advance training in interpretation of musculoskeletal radiography, ultrasound, CT and MRI, as well as performance of musculoskeletal intervention, including arthrography, CT and ultrasound-guided bone/soft tissue biography.
+The fellowship covers all aspects of orthopaedic imaging; including trauma, oncology and sports medicine, and also rheumatologic imaging.

-The neuroradiology fellowship offers the trainee experience in neurological aspects of CT (including stable xenon cerebral blood flow techniques), MR scanning, angiography, and myelography.
-Other rotations include pediatric neuroradiology, head and neck radiology, and clinical services.
-Interventional neuroradiology exposure is optional.
+The neuroradiology fellowship offers the trainee experience in neurological aspects of CT (including dual energy and CT perfusion techniques), MR scanning, angiography, and spine intervention.
+Rotations include pediatric neuroradiology, head and neck radiology, neuropathology, and interventional neuroradiology.
 Click here

 for more details.